Events – Weddings

 Price R750 pp for 2 pax, R650 pp for more than 2 pax

-Min 2, Max 4 persons.
-For larger groups – option to cycle with Chef Camilla.
+Min 2, Max 4 persons to ride on Tuk Tuk.
+For larger groups – option to cycle with the Chef or catch a ride with our company vehicle.
 Bicycle rental cost extra.

 Foraging excursions with African Relish